syncfusion-content/reactjs-docs/ReactJS/DatePicker/getting-started.md

         </script>

     {% endhighlight %}

 This will render an empty DatePicker component on executing.

 #### Configure Properties

 In the JSX file, you can define all required APIs of DatePicker based on needs.
-Refer below code example to know the adding the required APIs.
+Refer below code example to know adding the required APIs.

 {% highlight javascript %}

     <script>

     ReactDOM.render(
         React.createElement(EJ.DatePicker, {id: "container",
     value:new Date("11/12/2018"),
     minDate: new Date("12/12/2015"),
     maxDate: new Date("1/12/2019")
     }
         ),
     document.getElementById('container')
     );
     </script>